Umutyenerkara/Getting-and-Cleaning-Data-Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Other Files

+run_analysis.R  R script executing the steps required for this assignment. codebook.MD     Readme file that describes data, variables and transformations done to clean the dataset. summary.csv     Independent tidy set as a CSV file describing the average of each variable for each activity and each subject.